NMJ0/Mobilenet-v2-compression-for-CIFAR-10/README.md

 ```bash
 python train_base.py
 ```
-This will train the baseline model and stores it in `base_model.pth` .
+To download the dataset and train the baseline model  `base_model.pth` .

 ### 2. Model Pruning